New Jersey and New York citizens are granted ample civil rights by statutes and the federal and state constitutions.

 Our civil rights lawyers in New Jersey and New York have helped many people vindicate their rights in court.
 We are prepared to represent all clients who have been stripped of their rights, even “unpopular” clients who do not draw favorable press because they are suspected of being criminals.

-For more information, please contact our law firm or call our toll free (833) 4KreizerLaw – that’s (833-457-3493).
+For more information, please contact our law firm or call our toll free (833) 4KreizerLaw – (833-457-3493).
 We offer a free, confidential consultation which you can schedule by calling or sending us an online message.